-Deconstructing the Gender Binary at Work: An Expert Explains
+Deconstructing the Gender Binary at Work: An Expert Explains (Blog Post)

 Expressing your gender identity authentically in the workplace is a crucial part of bringing your whole self to work, of being fully present and engaged.
 Increasingly, people are publicly identifying as gender nonconforming, intersex, trans, and nonbinary.

 While many managers are well-intentioned and want to be LGBTQ+ allies, few have had training in the complexities of gender, and many may feel confused by coworkers who don’t identify as exclusively male or female.
 Meanwhile, people who feel binary gender categories don’t accurately describe them may feel unsafe and on their guard in the workplace.
 That can be a source of suffering for them and a huge waste of potential for their employers.